 Collaborative editing takes teamwork to the next level by letting you and your team work together in real time on software requirements, meeting notes, retros, and any other Confluence page.
+See who's editing the page with you, and see changes as they happen.
+Hit to invite more people to edit with you.

 Once you and your team are done editing you can: